 (ASD) and Dr. Kriner Cash, superintendent of Memphis City School (MCS), announced on February 27, 2012, that Cornerstone Prep would join the ASD, working in the Lester

 School building during the 2012-2013 school year.
-This Fall, for the 2015-2016 school year, we will add grades seven and eight to Lester Prep, completing our campus transformation.
+In August 2015, for the 2015-2016 school year, we added grades seven and eight to Lester Prep, completing our campus transformation.

 What is the Achievement School District (ASD)?

 ASD is a statewide district committed to dramatically improving the